Megaport takes the ExpressRoute with Azure

 Megaport has become a Microsoft ExpressRoute partner, enabling partners to offer customers faster, more secure private connections to Azure.

-The software-based elastic connectivity provider says that with Microsoft Azure ExpressRoute enabled, customers in any Megaport's enabled data centres in Australia and New Zealand will be able to establishinstant, dedicated and secure connections to Microsoft Azure.
+The software-based elastic connectivity provider says that with Microsoft Azure ExpressRoute enabled, customers in any Megaport's enabled data centers in Australia and New Zealand will be able to establishinstant, dedicated and secure connections to Microsoft Azure.

 Denver Maddux, Megaport chief executive, says ExpressRoute is an important feature to create a more seamless working environment from enterprise and private IT space into the hybrid cloud environment that is emerging strongly.